-Section 22-CB -06.
+Section 22- CB -06.
 Effective date.
-This law shall-take effect immediately.
-Amended by Local Law No. 3 1992.
-Amended by Local Law No. 7 1990.
+This law shall take effect immediately.

 Added by Local Law No. 4 1988.

 Article 22-C was formerly numbered article 23-C, which was formerly numbered Article XVI-F.

-Article 25 Section 2503 of the Erie County Charter is hereby amended as follows: Section 2503.
+Article 25 Section 2503 of the Erie County Charter is hereby amended as follows:

+Section 2503.
 Tentative budget and capital program by county executive.
-On or before the 15th day of October of each year the county executive shall submit to the county legislature a tentative budget for the ensuing fiscal year, a financial forecast for the two (2) three (3) subsequent years, a capital program for the next six (6) fiscal years, and an accompanying message.
+On or before the 15th day of October of each year the county executive shall submit to the county legislature a tentative budget for the ensuing fiscal year, a financial forecast for the two (2) four (4) subsequent years, a capital program for the next six (6) fiscal years, and an accompanying message.

-Article 25 Section 2505 of the Erie County Charter is hereby amended as follows: Section 2505.
-Fund balance c.
+Article 25 Section 2505 of the Erie County Charter is hereby amended as follows:

+Section 2505.
+Fund balance

+c.
 If the proposed county budget appropriates unassigned fund balance in the General Fund reducing the unassigned General Fund fund balance below five percent as described in subsection (b), the county executive shall present a separate resolution to the county Legislature parallel with the proposed county budget requesting approval of the appropriation.
 The county may only approve unassigned General Fund fund balance below the five percent level upon a two-thirds supermajority vote of the county legislature.
 A budget that is approved without a vote of the county legislature shall not appropriate any fund balance revenue in the General Fund in excess of the amount provided in this subsection.
 The county executive's tentative budget shall indicate equivalent deletions in the tentative budget that shall be executed if the use of fund balance permitted by this paragraph is not approved by the county legislature.